expo/expo/docs/pages/guides/ios-developer-mode.md

 To enable Developer Mode on your iOS 16+ device, follow these instructions (once per device):

-- In the **Settings** app, navigate to **Privacy & Security > Developer Mode**.
+- In the Settings app, navigate to "Privacy & Security" > "Developer Mode".

 <ImageSpotlight alt="Navigating to Developer Mode setting" src="/static/images/ios-16-developer-mode-1.png" style={{maxWidth: 480}} />

 - Enable the toggle if it isn't already on.
 You will receive a prompt from iOS to restart your device.
-Press **Restart** to do so.
+Press "Restart" to do so.

 <ImageSpotlight alt="Developer Mode restart prompt" src="/static/images/ios-16-developer-mode-2.png" style={{maxWidth: 480}} />

 - After the device restarts, unlock your device; a system alert should appear.
-Press **Turn On** and then, when prompted, enter your passcode.
+Press "Turn On" and then, when prompted, enter your passcode.

 <ImageSpotlight alt="Alert and passcode prompt" src="/static/images/ios-16-developer-mode-3.png" style={{maxWidth: 480}} />